 The Jewish Studies Student Association, a student-run group open to all Indiana University Bloomington undergraduates, promotes interaction between students and faculty while providing social and cultural extracurricular learning related to Jewish Studies.
-Events include dinners and desserts with the Jewish Studies faculty, weekly Hebrew conversation hour, film showings, study breaks, free dinners at local restaurants, and bowling with the faculty.
+Events include dinners and desserts with the Jewish Studies faculty, film showings, study breaks, free dinners at local restaurants, and bowling with the faculty.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 As a Jewish Studies major, you are encouraged to seek out volunteer opportunities.
 Consistent volunteering allows you to develop leadership and organizational skills highly valued by employers.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond:

 - Bloomington Worldwide Friendship